wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/configure-graphqlconfig.md

 description:
 ---

-This section describes how to set up the configuration for generating the `.graphqlconfig` file.

-This file is very important for WunderGraph to work.
+This `.graphqlconfig` file is very important for WunderGraph to work.
 It tells your IDE where to look for a GraphQL schema.
 If this configuration is wrong, autocompletion in your IDE will not work when defining GraphQL Operations.